Joshua Young returned to Findlay Park as a research associate in August 2020.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We only allow our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.

-Some of our external third parties may have operations based outside the European Economic Area (EEA) so their processing of your personal data may involve a transfer of data outside the EEA.
-We currently transfer data to the following countries outside of the EEA:
+Some of our external third parties may have operations based outside the UK so their processing of your personal data may involve a transfer of data outside the UK.
+We currently transfer data to the following countries outside of the UK:

 We have put in place appropriate technical and organisational security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.